Nuclear Engineering, UTK

-Dr. Howard Hall joined the University of Tennessee in 2009.
-He is appointed as the UT and Oak Ridge National Laboratory Governor’s Chair in Nuclear Security. and serves a Professor in the Department of Nuclear Engineering and the Center For Interdisciplinary Research and Graduate Education.
+Dr. Howard Hall joined the University of Tennessee in 2009 and serves a Professor in the Department of Nuclear Engineering and the Center For Interdisciplinary Research and Graduate Education.
 Professor Hall is also a Senior Fellow in Global Security Policy at the Howard H. Baker Jr. Center for Public Policy at the University of Tennessee (Knoxville), where he is Director of the Baker Center’s Global Security Programs.

 Professor Hall received his Ph.D. in Nuclear and Radiochemistry from the University of California, Berkeley, in 1989.
 His BS in Chemistry was granted by the College of Charleston in 1985.
 Prior to joining UT, Dr. Hall spent more than 20 years at Lawrence Livermore National Laboratory in Northern California, where he led major scientific and operational missions in nuclear and homeland security.
 During his tenure at LLNL, Dr. Hall led efforts supporting US Government programs in aviation safety and security, nuclear threat detection and nuclear emergency response, security of commerce, and specialized technology support to operational entities.
 In 2005, Dr. Hall was part of the team awarded the Department of Homeland Security/Science and Technology Directorate Undersecretary’s Award for Science.